NuGet/Home/proposed/2022/PrivateAssetIndepdentFromExcludeAsset.md

 `<PackageReference Include="Microsoft.Windows.CsWin32" Version="0.2.138-beta"  PrivateAssets="none" IncludeAssets="none" />`.
 This missing feature is more obvious when looking at a project/flow matrix below (see 3rd row), because `PrivateAssets` is not independent from `IncludeAssets/PrivateAssets`.
 We want to change that with opt-in `ExcludedAssetsFlow` boolean metadata, it would let assets flow to the parent project on that case.

-Let's consider some particular asset (e.g. `build`, `compile`, or even `all`) that may appear in the list of `IncludeAssets` or `PrivateAssets` metadata.
+Let's consider some particular asset (e.g., `build`, `compile`, or even `all`) that may appear in the list of `IncludeAssets` or `PrivateAssets` metadata.
 When it appears in one or both of these lists, they may interact to control whether the asset flows transitively.
 The ☑️ symbol means this asset is listed in that metadata, and 🔲 means it is _not_ listed.
 Note that presence in PrivateAssets indicates that an asset should *not* flow transitively.

 IncludeAssets|PrivateAssets|Flows transitively
 --|--|--